Post at Ackworth |

 Confederate defenses built after the first Union raid in May 1863 were:

 Fort Norton (2), on the east bank of the Oostanaula River just north of downtown (Jackson Hill) behind the city visitor center.
-Still intact.
+Still extant.

-Fort Attaway, on the west bank of the Oostanaula River.
-No remains.
+Fort Attaway, on the west bank of the Oostanaula River on DeSoto Hill.
+Trace remains.

 Fort Stovall, on the south bank of the Etowah River (Myrtle Hill).
-Monument on site, adjacent to Myrtle Hill Cemetery.
+Monument on site, adjacent to Myrtle Hill Cemetery (1857).
 No remains.

 An unnamed redoubt was on Reservoir Hill, destroyed in 1935 for a water tower.